mmontossi/slugs/README.md

 I did this gem to:

-- Generalize how to control when routes will use slug param.
+- Generalize how to control when routes will use the slug param.
 - Keep old slugs active until the record is destroyed.
 - Ensure unique slugs by appending an index automatically on duplicates.